alexiamarcee/pagina_web/README.md

-White Space
+White Space:
 This is a website about an art gallery specialising in children's paintings.

 Getting started
-These instructions will help you set up the project on your local machine for development and testing purposes.
+- These instructions will help you set up the project on your local machine for development and testing purposes.
 See the 'Deployment' section for notes on deploying the project on a live system.

 Prerequisites
 Software requirements: minimum requirements.